onyx-and-iris/voicemeeter/README.md

 Pass a delay in milliseconds to force the getters to wait for dirty parameters to clear.

-Useful if not running callbacks.
+Useful if not listening for event updates.

 ## `Remote Type`